 Both Ann Arbor and Fort Collins have provided incentives to commuters to increase their usage of multimodal transportation.
 However, a more structured program which utilizes financial incentives to change commuting behavior is in place in Ann Arbor.
 As part of its employer engagement strategy, the Ann Arbor Area Transit Authority uses city funding to incentivize employees to use multimodal transportation.
 Downtown employers can register with the program Go!Pass to receive unlimited-use bus passes for their employees at a reduced rate.
 The Ann Arbor Area Transit Authority also provides employers with customized commute planning through its program TheRide.
-Bloomington has a similar program established with five large employers in the area; it should consider expanding this program to engage more downtown employers and therefore more downtown workers.
+Bloomington has a similar program to engage more downtown employers and therefore more downtown workers.

 Additional strategies Bloomington should consider based on their usage in Ann Arbor, Portland, and Fort Collins includes the creation of an online carpool/vanpool matching system, expanding carshare service, and establishing park-and-ride locations.
 For park-and-rides, partnering with owners of private lots may be the best option since these are likely to provide the city with more location choices and thereby enable the city to best respond to user demand.
-Park-and-ride locations would be appropriate in population centers outside of the city, such as Ellettsville, where commuters could park their cars and carpool/vanpool into the city.
+Park-andride locations would be appropriate in population centers outside of the city, such as Ellettsville, where commuters could park their cars and carpool/vanpool into the city.
 A broader strategy for increasing the uptake of multimodal transportation that is likely to be successful in Bloomington is programming targeted to local employers designed to encourage multimodal commuting among their employees.